We welcome Dennis Yerry, Even Pritchard, Shelli Lipton, Nathan Koenig of the Woodstock Museum And The Red Feather Drummers & Educators

 We will be showing the film "Iroquois Power for the 21st Century" throughout the day.

 This film is a seven-episode extravaganza exclusively from the Iroquois point of view.
-In 1978, filmmaker Nathan Cohen heard and captured the most powerful mindful speech at the Cathedral of St. John of the Divine in New York City.
+In 1978, filmmaker Nathan Koenig heard and captured the most powerful mindful speech at the Cathedral of St. John of the Divine in New York City.
 The orator was Onondaga faithkeeper Oren Lyons.
 When Woodstock Museum founder Shelli Lipton was introduced to the speech, she joined the effort to learn about the Haudenosaunee, a.k.a.
 Iroquois, governing under the Great Law of Peace, the confederacy of Five Nations who agreed to stop warring among themselves and achieve a new paradigm of peace.
 Nathan and Shelley followed their instinct, expanding the film with Iroquois scholars, historians, and imagery collected via museums, libraries, and private collections to add visual power by conveying the story without outstanding visuals.

 Learn More About Woodstock Museum: https://woodstockmuseum.com/